ktonon/two-medium-model/README.md

 continually and encounters oxygen-rich rocks and minerals awaiting hydration.

-Even Io---the most volcanically active object known---finds a natural place in this narrative.
+Even Io—the most volcanically active object known—finds a natural place in this narrative.
 Its extreme activity is usually ascribed purely to tidal flexing.
 But under 2MM, Io occupies the deepest region of Jupiter's compressed LCM environment.
 Its interior is perpetually